Hieromon/AutoConnect/mkdocs/index.md

 <i class="fa fa-download"></i> <strong>Additional necessary library</strong>

 The [PageBuilder](https://github.com/Hieromon/PageBuilder) library to build HTML for ESP8266WebServer is needed.
 To install the PageBuilder library into your Arduino IDE, you can use the *Library Manager*.
 Select the board of ESP8266 series in the Arduino IDE, open the library manager and search keyword '**PageBuilder**' with the topic '**Communication**', then you can see the *PageBuilder*.
-The latest version is required 1.1.0 later for ESP32.
+The latest version is required 1.2.0 later for ESP32.[^1]

 <img src="./images/lm.png" width="640"/>

+[^1]:Since AutoConnect v0.9.7, PageBuilder v1.2.0 later is required.

+<i class="fa fa-download"></i> <strong>Optional required library</strong>

+The [ArduinoJson](https://github.com/bblanchon/ArduinoJson) library is necessary to be able to process AutoConnect elements with JSON description.
+Since AutoConnect v0.9.7, you can insert user owned screens that can consist of representative HTML elements as the styled TEXT, INPUT, BUTTON, CHECKBOX, SUBMIT to the AutoConnect menu.
+These HTML elements can also be programmatic added from user sketches using the AutoConnect API, but they can be easily loaded from JSON description stored in PROGMEM, SPIFFS or SD.
+[ArduinoJson version 5](https://arduinojson.org/v5/doc/) is required to use this function.

+!!! info "ArduinoJson version 6 is still in beta"
+    The Arduino Library Manager installs the ArduinoJson version 6 by default.
+Open the Arduino Library Manager and make sure that ArduinoJson version 5 is installed.

 ### Install the AutoConnect